Table of Contents

-Regardless of the accident, a victim must provide evidence of the negligence of the other party in any personal injury case.
+Regardless of the accident, a victim must provide evidence of the other party’s negligence in any personal injury case.

 The plaintiff must also prove the four crucial elements of a negligence claim, which are:

-Unlike car or truck accidents, where you can prove the negligence through video footage, police reports, and witnesses, slip and fall accidents are challenging to prove, as these are usually first-hand accounts.
+Unlike car or truck accidents, where you can prove negligence through video footage, police reports, and witnesses, slip and fall accidents are challenging, as these are usually first-hand accounts.

 Not only that, but accident victims must also prove that the property owner had knowledge of the potential hazard but didn’t take reasonable action to rectify it.